PowerLedger/powr/docs/src/wallet-guide/hardware-wallets/ledger.md

 [Explorer](https://explorer.solana.com/accounts)
 and paste the address in the box to view the balance in you web browser.

-Note: Any address with a balance of 0 SOL, such as a newly created one on your Ledger, will show as "Not Found" in the explorer.
+Note: Any address with a balance of 0 PLBC tokens, such as a newly created one on your Ledger, will show as "Not Found" in the explorer.
 Empty accounts and non-existent accounts are treated the same in Solana.
-This will change when your account address has some SOL in it.
+This will change when your account address has some PLBC tokens in it.

-### Send SOL from a Nano
+### Send PLBC tokens from a Nano

 To send some tokens from an address controlled by your Nano, you will need to use the device to sign a transaction, using the same keypair URL you